Sean-w94/atmos/article/article.md

-# How to quickly build a social realt-ime application
+# How to quickly build a social realtime application
 ## How we combined RiotJS, Node, Browserify, PureCSS and ES6 to rapidly prototype a performant conference voting application

 ![](mood.png)